 Edward McKay Cheever, better known as Eddie Cheever, is a former racing driver from the United States who has competed in various competitions but never won any major title.

-Italian and European karting champion
+Italian and European karting champion early in a career

 Step into the Formula 1 after competing in Formula 2

 After graduating in karting, Cheever started his progress through the lower tiers of Formula racing.
 In 1976, he debuted in European Formula 2 Championship, driving for Project Four Racing team with whom he spent three years.
 In 1977, Cheever managed to win two races and to finish the season as a runner-up, finishing behind Rene Arnoux.
 The same year he unsuccessfully debuted in Formula 1 World Championship.
 In the opening two races with Theodore Racing, Eddie failed to qualify while in the third, as a Hesketh Racing driver, he had to retire after only eight laps.

 In 1979, young American returned to Formula 2, now as a driver of Osella Squadra Corse, and finished in 4th place, winning three out of 12 races that year.
 With the same team, Cheever entered 1980 Formula 1 championship, but his first full-time season in the most prominent competition was one to forget.
 He was able to finish only one out of 14 races that year, taking 12th place at the Italian Grand Prix.